amsify42/jquery.amsify.form/README.md

 ```html
 	<input type="text" name="phone-number" amsify-validate="required|minlen:10"/>
 ```
 The example above shows, how to use it.
-10 is passed along with colon delimeter.
+10 is passed along with colon separator.
 This will ask user to enter atleast 10 character of string.
 Below are some more validations mentioned with type of options to be pass with validation rule. probably you understood now, how to use it.